John Maynard Keynes: Influence and legacy

-Keynesian ascendancy 1939–79
+1939–79: Keynesian ascendancy

 From the end of the Great Depression to the mid-1970s, Keynes provided the main inspiration for economic policymakers in Europe, America and much of the rest of the world.
 While economists and policymakers had become increasingly won over to Keynes's way of thinking in the mid and late 1930s, it was only after the outbreak of World War II that governments started to borrow money for spending on a scale sufficient to eliminate unemployment.
 According to the economist John Kenneth Galbraith (then a US government official charged with controlling inflation), in the rebound of the economy from wartime spending, "one could not have had a better demonstration of the Keynesian ideas".

+John Maynard Keynes’s ideas continue to influence economic policy, especially during recessions.
+Keynes argued that when private demand falls, government spending can help support employment and stabilise the economy.
+This idea became a central part of Keynesian economics and influenced many policies adopted after World War II.
+Keynesian ideas have also influenced responses to more recent crises, including the 2008 financial crisis and later economic disruptions.
+In these cases, governments used policies such as stimulus spending and direct payments to households in attempts to support consumption and reduce economic decline.
+Some economists argue these policies reflect Keynes’s view that governments can help stabilise downturns, while debate continues over the limits of intervention.

 The Keynesian Revolution was associated with the rise of modern liberalism in the West during the post-war period.
 Keynesian ideas became so popular that some scholars point to Keynes as representing the ideals of modern liberalism, as Adam Smith represented the ideals of classical liberalism.
 After the war, Winston Churchill attempted to check the rise of Keynesian policy-making in the United Kingdom and used rhetoric critical of the mixed economy in his 1945 election campaign.
 Despite his popularity as a war hero, Churchill suffered a landslide defeat to Clement Attlee, whose government's economic policy continued to be influenced by Keynes's ideas.